 User Experience & Interface

 This one is a dead tie.
 Both companies offer really sharp, clean interfaces that we found to be easy to use.
 Their modern interface and navigability are equal in terms of aesthetics, and both had lightning fast load speeds and responses.
 Advantage: Tie.

 Content Access Period

-Who wins this category is a big “it depends.”
+Who wins this category is the classic “it depends.”
+(I know, I hate that too).
 Kaplan comes standard with 6 months of access to your NCLEX prep materials, while UWorld offers packages that range from 30 days of access up to 180 days (i.e. 6 months, for those of you that aren’t great at math).
-If you purchase the premier package from UWorld with full access to all their features, this one’s a tie, but any lesser package and Kaplan gets the nod.
+If you purchase the premier package from UWorld with full access to all their features, this one’s a tie, but any lesser package and Kaplan gets the win here.
 Advantage: Dealer’s Choice.

 This one is a pretty open and shut case: Kaplan offers a money back guarantee in the event you don’t pass the NCLEX on your first attempt, while UWorld does not.
 Advantage: Kaplan.